 Parents and professionals across the globe seem to have embraced remote therapy, overcoming any initial hesitation or apprehensions.
 For children with special needs, however, it may have taken longer to get used to seeing their teachers or therpaists on their screens.
 It may also take a while to get accustomed to focussing on lessons with none of their peers around.
 Although these can be truly challenging circumstances, parents have also expressed how remote therapy has turned out to be beneficial for the family.
-Parents are now able to actively participate in the children’s therapy sessions which allows them to apply the strategies they learnt in everyday scenarios.
+Parents are now able to actively participate in the children’s speech and language therapy sessions which allows them to apply the strategies they learnt in everyday scenarios.

 While parental involvement is a major factor towards a child’s progress, the mode of learning can also play an instrumental role.
 Children may be more interested to learn if it was fun.
 This is why most therapists use games to teach social skills and academic concepts.
 Most of these games can be played with things lying around the house and does”t require extensive setup or planning.
 Here are a few such games that you can try at home for developing your child’s cognitive and literacy skills.